Detecting the gravitational wave memory effect with TianQin: Conclusion

 In this paper, we study the prospect of using TianQin, a planned space-based \ac{GW} detector, to directly detect the memory effect.

-We find that the \acp{SNR} depend strongly on many of the source parameters.
+The \acp{SNR} depend strongly on many of the source parameters.
 For the displacement memory, the maximal \acp{SNR} can be achieved with the inclination angle $\iota=\pi/2$, large effective spin, nearly equal mass and with total masses in the range $4\times 10^5~\mSun \sim 8\times 10^5~\mSun\,$.
-For the spin memory, the maximal \acp{SNR} can be achieved with the inclination angle near $\iota= 3\pi/10$ and $\iota= 7\pi/10$, nearly equal mass and with total masses in the range $8\times 10^5~\mSun \sim 1.5\times 10^6~\mSun\,$.
-With favorable source parameters, the detection horizon can reach $z\approx4.6$ for the displacement memory and $z\approx0.48$ for the spin memory.
-By using currently available astrophysical models for \acp{MBHB}, we find that TianQin can detect about $0.5\sim2.0$ \acp{MBHB} events that will contain detectable displacement memory throughout its five years of mission lifetime, while the corresponding number for spin memory is no greater than $0.2$, meaning that the chance for a direct detection is low.
+For the spin memory mode, the maximal \acp{SNR} can be achieved with the inclination angle near $\iota= 3\pi/10$ and $\iota= 7\pi/10$, nearly equal mass and with total masses in the range $8\times 10^5~\mSun \sim 1.5\times 10^6~\mSun\,$.
+With favorable source parameters, the memory \acp{SNR} can reach 3 for sources located as far as $z\approx4.6$ for detecting the displacement memory and $z\approx0.48$ for detecting the spin memory mode.
+By using currently available astrophysical models for \acp{MBHB}, For memory effect with a SNR equal to 3, we find that TianQin can detect about $0.5\sim2.0$ \ac{MBHB} events with the displacement memory effect, and less than $0.7$ events with spin memory mode during its 5 years observation.
+Thus TianQin will have a low but non-negligible chance to detect the displacement memory while the chance to detect the spin memory from a single \ac{MBHB} event is likely negligible.

 We also study the question of when the contribution of memory effect will become non-negligible in the waveform modeling of \acp{MBHB}.
-We find that the criterion for the mismatch beyond the threshold and for SNR=3 are almost equivalent.
+We find that contour of SNR=3 are included in the criterion for the mismatch beyond the threshold.
 By using (nearly) optimal values for the inclination angle and the effective spin, we determine the parameter space in which the memory effect can be safely neglected.

+We note LISA can do better than TianQin in detecting the memory effect for most sources while TianQin can become competitive for sources with lower total masses.
+With the current astrophysical models on \acp{MBHB}, the expected detection number of LISA is about $2\sim4$ times that of TianQin, depending on which astrophysical model and which \ac{SNR} value one is looking at.
+We also note TianQin + LISA can have obvious improvement over each of the individual detectors.